Wider Broadband Helps Growth, But Not Like Battling Some Illnesses

 Charles Cadwell, Director, Urban Institute Center on International Development and Governance, contributes a stand alone viewpoint that, while supportive of the inclusion of infrastructure within a post-2015 agenda, outlines the challenges of setting meaningful targets.
 Using the example of transport, Cadwell highlights instances where targets could yield competing priorities, without clear resolution.
 For example, using private sector financing to build more roads, would also likely diminish other aims such as affordability and accessibility.
 He suggests that a target on reducing road deaths might be a useful metric for measuring the overall quality of transport infrastructure.

 If one had a metric such as road deaths… it could serve as a clearer focal point for local stakeholders to measure their own government’s effectiveness and summarize important infrastructure progress at the same time"

 Interested in more infrastructure research?

 For an analysis of the effect of roads, rail and electricity infrastructure on post-harvest losses see our series on Food Security and Nutrition.

 For an examination of the costs and benefits of improved electrical infrastructure, see our series on Energy.

-For a brief discussion on water infrastructure, read our perspective paper on water resources management (forthcoming).
+For a brief discussion on water infrastructure, read our series on Water and Sanitation.

 The Post-2015 Consensus project brings together 60 teams of economists with NGOs, international agencies and businesses to identify the targets with the greatest benefit-to-cost ratio for the UN's post-2015 development goals.